Imathia: Geography

 The northeastern part of Imathia, along the lower course of the river Aliakmonas, is a vast agricultural plain known as Kampania or Roumlouki.
 The area is known for the production of fruit crops, such as peaches and strawberries.
 Much of the population lives in this plain, where the towns Alexandreia and Veroia are situated.
 Imathia has a short shoreline on the Thermaic Gulf, around the mouth of the Aliakmonas.
 The mountainous western part of Imathia is covered by the Vermio Mountains, reaching 2,052 metres near the city of Naousa.
 The Pierian Mountains reach into the southern part of Imathia, south of the Aliakmonas.
 The regional unit borders on Pieria to the south, Kozani to the west, Pella to the north and Thessaloniki to the east.
 Imathia has a mainly Mediterranean climate with warm, dry summers and mild, wet winters.

 Transport

-The railway from Thessaloniki to Florina and the important railway from Thessaloniki to Athens pass through Imathia, with main stations at Platy, Veroia and Alexandreia.
-The A1 and A2 (Egnatia Odos) motorways, and the EO1, EO4 and EO4a national roads pass through Imathia.
-The Alexandreia Airport is a military airport.
+The Thessaloniki–Florina and Piraeus–Platy railways pass through Imathia, with the main train stations being in Platy, Alexandreia, Veria and Naoussa.
+The main roads passing through the regional unit are the A1 and A2 (Egnatia Odos) motorways, as well as the EO1 and EO4 national roads: the planned upgrade to the Veria–Edessa road axis, part of Imathia Provincial Road 1 and Pella Provincial Road 3, is partly built and incomplete.
+Alexandreia Airport is a military air base.